Kurdistan Region Parliament: 2009 elections

 The latest parliamentary elections were held on 25 July 2009.
 Kurdistan List, a joint list of KDP and PUK, won the largest share of seats and was tasked to form the next government.
-Major opposition parties include Change List and Reform List with 25 and 13 seats respectively.
+Major opposition parties include the Change List and Reform List, with 25 and 13 seats, respectively.
 The new prime minister, Barham Salih of PUK, assumed office on 28 October 2009.
-Minority Turkmen have five seats and Christians (Assyrians and Armenians) are represented with four seats.
-This KRG government comprised 19 ministries.
+Minority Turkmen have five seats, and Christians (Assyrians and Armenians) are represented with four seats.
+The KRG government comprises 19 ministries.

 In 2005, Massoud Barzani was elected as President of Kurdistan Region by the parliament.
-In 2009, the KRG decided that the president would no longer be selected by parliament, and instead, direct elections would take place.
-In the 2009 elections, President Barzani ran for re-election and faced a host of opposing candidates including Halow Ibrahim Ahmed, Kamal Mirawdily, Ahmed Mohammed Rasul and Hussein Garmiyani.
-The election was a landslide victory for Barzani getting approximately 70% of the votes.
+In 2009, the KRG decided that the president would no longer be selected by parliament; instead, direct elections would occur.
+In the 2009 elections, President Barzani ran for re-election and faced a host of opposing candidates, including Halow Ibrahim Ahmed, Kamal Mirawdily, Ahmed Mohammed Rasul and Hussein Garmiyani.
+The election was a landslide victory for Barzani, getting approximately 70% of the votes.
 Kemal Mirawdily came second with 25%.

 Speakers of the National Assembly and the Parliament

 Structure of the Kurdistan Parliament

 There are 111 seats in the Kurdistan Parliament (as stipulated in Law No. 1 passed by the KNA in 1992).
 Currently, women hold 39 seats.
-The legal requirement is that at least 30% of the parliamentarians are women (according to IKP Law No. 1, Article 22 amended in Article 10 of Law no. 47 for 2004, third amendment of Law no. 1 for 1992).
+The legal requirement is that at least 30% of the parliamentarians are women (according to IKP Law No. 1, Article 22, amended in Article 10 of Law No. 47 for 2004, third amendment of Law No. 1 for 1992).

 Eleven seats have been allocated to represent the Assyrian, Armenian, and Turkmen minority communities in the KRG-administered provinces.

 Powers of the Kurdistan National Assembly

 As provided in the federal constitution of Iraq, the KNA has considerable power to debate and legislate on policy in a wide range of areas.
-It has a number of committees which work on the following areas:
+It has several committees which work on the following areas: